 If you’re a beginner who’s just getting into the RVing and camping lifestyle, you may be daunted by large motorhomes.
 After all, driving one of these is far different than commandeering even a large commercial truck.

 There’s so much bulk to be responsible for.
 You’ll change the whole way you drive.
 You must make your turns earlier to calculate for the longer backside of the vehicle.
-You must start braking long before you actually have to so your RV can roll to a stop in time.
+You must start breaking long before you actually have to so your RV can roll to a stop in time.

 By driving a truck or SUV with a trailer attached, you don’t have those worries.
 Yes, you’ll probably have to tweak your driving technique here and there, but it won’t be a complete overhaul.

 The lightweight size of pop-up trailers makes them much more maneuverable, especially when compared to behemoth RVs.
 You can get an idea of what it will be like commanding a bigger vehicle without all the weight.
 Wondering about exactly how much these trailers why?
 Here, you can read an article I wrote about how much they weigh, and other things to take into consideration when making the decision to buy.

 6. Size Varies, and These Can Sometimes Fit in Your Garage